danwflynn/reversi/README.txt

 Player: Player interface
 IReversiModel: Reversi model interface containing all methods that alter/check the game state
 GameTile: Implementation of a tile to be used in game

+____________________
+Changes for part 2

+We have created two new methods, isLegalMove and hasLegalMove, which check if there is the given position is a legal move for the current player in the model, and checks if there is any legal move on the board at all for the current player, respectively. isLegalMove takes a Position3D argument, and hasLegalMove takes no arguments.

+There is a new function, getCopyOfTileAt which returns a copy of the tile at the given position on the model's board which is only observable.
+The other method, getTileAt, returns the reference of the actual tile for mutation purposes.